worldyne/dsc-3-28-11-graph-dynamics-bipartite-graphs-lab-seattle-ds-career-040119/README.md

 ## Summary

-IN this lab, we saw how to process, analyze and visualize bipartite graphs.
+In this lab, we saw how to process, analyze and visualize bipartite graphs.
 You can try adding more visual cues (i.e. popular people names) etc. to make it more revealing.
 Also, this looks great as compared to the graphs we plotted in earlier lessons.
 Visualizing large graphs require interactivity, ability to zoom in and out and filter components to only focus on required information.
 That is all outside the scope of this section.
 For now we\ll move on towards looking deeperinto communities and how can we make our analysis more efficient using clustering etc.